derektypist/derek-dhammaloka-cv/README.md

 As a user, I can view my GitHub Projects.

 As a user, I can search on other user profiles (e.g. igorvanloo).

+As a user, if I do not enter a username, I will be required to enter a username.

+As a user, if I enter a username that does not exist, I will get the message

+`No info found for user ${username}`

 **Information Architecture**